Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Discussion

+Future MAST-U experiments aim to address these key differences and advance towards more reactor-relevant scenarios.
+Planned upgrades include increased external heating from 4.4 MW to over 10 MW ($>2026$), enabling hotter, more attached divertor conditions.
+Cryopumping has been installed to reduce divertor neutral pressures and obtain hotter divertor conditions (2025).
+Advanced scenario development (2025) may enable enable single-to-double-null comparisons.
+Preliminary results suggest that the benefits of ADCs observed in this study persist in H-mode and may even buffer small ELMs, requiring further investigation \cite{Verhaegh2023b}.

-ADCs not only improve exhaust performance, requiring lower upstream density/impurity concentration/core radiation on reactors \cite{Xiang2021}, but also improve core-edge compatibility when paired with strong baffling.
-This enables detached divertor operation without impacting core conditions: a major milestone towards proving the applicability of ADCs in reactors.
-However, one drawback of some ADCs, including the Super-X divertor, in reactors is that their engineering will be more complex and more costly, due to the additional constraints on space, coils, and magnetic control tolerances \cite{Militello2021,Kembleton2022}.
-A key finding of our research is that smaller changes in the divertor topology (ED vs SXD) can already strongly improve exhaust performance, as any reactor design needs a compromise between engineering complexity and attractive operating regimes \cite{Militello2021,Kembleton2022}.
-Moreover, the benefits of the ED are in agreement with reduced model predictions and exhaust simulations.
-Such reduced models also predict that reducing the X-point radius (particularly on spherical tokamaks) could significantly reduce detachment onset by increasing total flux expansion.
-This illustrates how our results, indicating that ADCs are a continuum and benefits can already be obtained with more minor shape modifications, pave the way for reactor ADC designs with improved power exhaust and core-edge compatibility, which require less space and have a reduced engineering complexity \cite{Militello2021,Kembleton2022}.
+Overall, our results demonstrate that ADCs not only improve exhaust performance, enabling reduced upstream density and likely thus impurity concentration/core radiation in reactors \cite{Xiang2021}, but also improve core-edge compatibility when paired with strong baffling.
+This allows for detached divertor operation without compromising core conditions: a major milestone towards proving the applicability of ADCs in reactors.
+However, any reactor design needs a compromise between engineering complexity and attractive operating regimes \cite{Militello2021,Kembleton2022}.
+The increased engineering complexity of some ADCs, such as the Super-X divertor, remains a significant consideration for reactor designs due to associated cost, space constraints and magnetic control tolerances \cite{Militello2021,Kembleton2022}.
+Our findings underscore that smaller modifications to divertor topology, such as transitioning from CD to ED, can achieve significant performance gains that are consistent with reduced model predictions and exhaust simulations.
+ADC design is therefore a continuum - an insight that has implications for reactor designs of DEMO, as well as more compact machines (SPARC, ARC, STEP) \cite{Henderson2024,Wigram2019,Kuang2020}, and paves the way for designs that optimise power exhaust and core-edge compatibility with reduced engineering and integration demands \cite{Militello2021,Kembleton2022}.